Info chief under fire for raid to find Sun Matt Hancock scoop whistleblower - Press Gazette

 The Sun Matt Hancock story has echoes of MPs’ expenses in 2009 when a private contractor sold The Daily Telegraph full unredacted details of MPs’ expenses for £110,000.
 No prosecution was mounted, presumably because the revelations were so firmly in the public interest.

-But under the Bribery Act 2010, which has no public interest defence, the Telegraph payment could have faced prosection.
+But under the Bribery Act 2010, which has no public interest defence, the Telegraph payment could have faced prosecution.

+1 thought on “Info chief under fire for raid to find Sun Matt Hancock scoop whistleblower”